 Last week io9 published an article titled Why do cicadas know prime numbers?
-The gist of the article is that cicadas developed long, prime numbered, periodical life cycles to avoid gaining a predator that can synch up with the cicadas.
+The gist of the article is that cicadas developed long, prime-numbered, periodical life cycles to avoid gaining a predator that can synch up with the cicadas.

 It’s an interesting read, but it’s a little thin on facts and references.
 Here is part of what the article is missing:

-Only seven out of the hundreds of species of cicadas have 13 or 17 year life cycles, and they all belong to the genus Magicicada.
-Three species of cicadas have 17 year life cycles: M. septendecim, M. cassini, and M. septendecula.
-Four species of cicadas have 13 year life cycles: M. neotredecim, M. tredecim, M. tredecassini and M. tredecula.
+Only seven out of the hundreds of species of cicadas have 13 or 17-year life cycles, and they all belong to the genus Magicicada.
+Three species of cicadas have 17-year life cycles: M. septendecim, M. cassini, and M. septendecula.
+Four species of cicadas have 13-year life cycles: M. neotredecim, M. tredecim, M. tredecassini and M. tredecula.
 These are the periodical cicadas Stephen Jay Gould wrote about.

-As a proof of the theory, there isn’t a wasp that specifically predates Magicicadas (the genus of cicadas with long, prime-numbered life cycles), but there is a Cicada Killer Wasp that predates Tibicen cicadas, which have shorter life cycles and emerge every year.
+As one proof of the theory, there isn’t a wasp that specifically predates Magicicadas (the genus of cicadas with long, prime-numbered life cycles), but there is a Cicada Killer Wasp that predates Tibicen cicadas, which have shorter life cycles and emerge every year.

-Although no animal predator has figured out their 17 & 13 year life cycle, one life form has: the Massospora cicadina fungus.
+Although no animal predator has figured out their 17 & 13-year life cycle, one life form has: the Massospora cicadina fungus.